 Respect for Different Faiths and Beliefs:

 We work closely with parents and the community to ensure inclusivity.
-World faiths are celebrated in collective worship and RE and members of different faiths are encouraged to share their beliefs and practices to enhance pupils’ understanding.
+World faiths are celebrated in collective worship, RE and throughout the curriculum and members of different faiths are encouraged to share their beliefs and practices to enhance pupils’ understanding.
 Pupils visit a range of ‘places of worship’ as part of RE lessons throughout their time within School.